jmecosta/sonar-fsharp-plugin/README.md

 ### Installation

-- Download the JAR plugin file from releases and copy it to the _extensions/plugins/_ directory of your SonarQube installation then start server.
+- Download the JAR plugin file from releases and copy it to the _extensions/plugins/_ directory of your SonarQube installation.
+  - Delete any  previous plugin `sonarqube-fsharp-plugin-*.jar` or `sonar-communityfsharp-plugin-*.jar` from plugins directory.
+- Restart SonarQube server.
-The file _logs/sonar.log_ will then contain a log line indicating the loaded plugin or any errors.
-The installed plugin will also be shown on the Marketplace of your SonarQube installation.
+The file _logs/sonar.log_ will contain a log line indicating the loaded plugin or any errors.
+The installed F# plugin will also be shown on the Marketplace of your SonarQube installation.
-- Review the F# quality profile before running.
+- Review the F# quality profile before running for any updated rule set.

 ### General Configuration